 What is Hyaluronic Acid?

 The glycosaminoglycan hyaluronic acid is a natural component that exists in our skin.
 The injectable hyaluronic acid is an excellent filler for wrinkles on the face or the lips.
 Under the skin, the hyaluronic acid retains water molecules and helps to provide a better linking between collagen and elastin fibers.
 Wrinkles fade away and the skin becomes firm and remains hydrated.
-You can also find form in the market.
+You can also find Hyaluronic Acid in Serum form in the market.

 When To Use Botox And When Hyaluronic Acid?

 Botox prevents and deals with wrinkles: forehead, eyes and throat.

 On the other hand, hyaluronic acid is the solution for wrinkles on the areas of lips, mouth and cheeks, while it is also used to increase the volume of the lips and cheekbones.

 On the face, the action of botox is to temporary inactivate the mimic muscles of the face.
 It reduces the traffic on small muscles that cause expressions like anger, sadness, wonder or surprise.
 These muscles are the ones that create wrinkles this is why botox targets them.
 Using the appropriate dose at the right place these wrinkles are softened without losing our expressiveness.